 There was a time before image stabilisation and we were still able to get sharp shots.
 If you spend a lot of time in gear forums you might come to the conclusion that there is no way to get a sharp image without IBIS (in body image stabilisation) or OIS (optical image stabilisation in the lens) unless you use a sturdy tripod.
 Of course that’s nonsense.
 Of course you can get super sharp shots as long as you follow the simple rule.
 1/focal length is your shutter speed.
 With digital cameras I recommend to make it 1/FL*2 or even 3 to be on the save side.
 If you have moving elements in your images you need a short shutter speed anyway to avoid blur caused by subject movement.
 It’s not only people or animals, branches or leaves in the wind are moving too.

 The XF 18-55 OIS is overrated

 I know that some people think it is a magical lens but it is not.
 It is better than the typical kit lens and it is slightly faster too but it is not perfect.
-It’s soft on its long end overall it can’t match the primes or the better zooms.
-It is still an excellent value if purchased together with the camera and it is a good staring point.
+It’s soft on its long end and overall it can’t match the primes or the better zooms.
+It is still an excellent value if purchased together with the camera and it is a good starting point.

 So what are the “must have” – lenses?